 Free-Response Questions | 50% of the total score | 6 questions | 90 minutes |

 Free-response questions are divided into two types — four short-answer questions and two long-answer questions.
 In other words, these answers require paragraph-form answers.
-Unlike the multiple-choice section of the exam, which is computer-graded, this section is graded manually by AP teachers and college professors called AP Readers.
-They review and score each free-response answer individually.
+This is a hybrid exam.
+You will complete the multiple-choice section and view free-response questions in the Bluebook testing app, but your free-response answers will be handwritten in paper exam booklets.
+The FRQs will be manually graded by AP Readers—experienced AP teachers and college professors who evaluate each answer individually.

 If you would like to know more about the exam format and the topics on which you will be tested, check out our overview of the AP Biology exam format.
 Now, let’s get to the most important part of this AP Biology Guide — Why AP Biology?
 Should you take the AP Biology Exam?
 Let’s find out!